BoidCMS/boidcms.github.io/developer/reference.md

 This property holds the root directory of the BoidCMS installation.

 - **`App::page` (`string`)**:
-This property stores the slug of the currently visited page.
+This property holds the slug of the currently visited page.

 - **`App::medias` (`array`)**:
-This property stores the filenames of all uploaded media files.
+This property holds the filenames of all uploaded media files.

 - **`App::themes` (`array`)**:
-This property stores the names of the installed themes.
+This property holds the names of themes located in the themes directory.

 - **`App::plugins` (`array`)**:
-This property stores the names of plugins located in the plugins directory.
+This property holds the names of plugins located in the plugins directory.

 - **`App::version` (`string`)**:
 This property contains the version number of the BoidCMS installation.